Effects of Hurricane Ike in Texas: Galveston

 Some people survived by punching holes in attics and carried sick relatives away from the flood.
-On the 91st Street Pier, formerly a two-story structure resembling a house that extended 400 ft into the Gulf, three persons opted to ride the storm out, despite a National Weather Service warning direly predicting that they faced "certain death" from what was expected to be up to a 24-foot storm surge.
+On the 91st Street Pier, formerly a two-story structure resembling a house that extended 400 ft into the Gulf, three persons opted to ride the storm out, despite a National Weather Service warning direly predicting that they faced "certain death" from what was expected to be up to a 24 ft storm surge.
 Calling local emergency operators three hours ahead of Ike's landfall, they requested evacuation by Coast Guard personnel, as the entire length of the pier and the structure's first story had by that time fallen into the Gulf.
 They were informed that no one could rescue them at that time, due to the unacceptable risks their prospective rescuers would be subjected to.
 Weathering the storm huddled inside what remained of the pier's second floor, they were lifted to safety by a rescue helicopter late the following morning.

 An early survey of Galveston Island, performed late Saturday, September 13 and Sunday, September 14, 2008, indicated that the entirety of the Island west of 11 Mile Road was entirely devastated, and that few structures on Galveston's western one-third had survived.
 This area of near-total destruction includes the communities of Bayou Vista and Jamaica Beach, as well as the Galveston Country Club and the Galveston Island State Park.
 The affected area previously included 1,000 structures, including single-family dwellings, commercial enterprises, and hotels and resorts.
 It is unknown how many residents may have ignored repeated calls to evacuate, or what became of those who decided to remain in Galveston's vulnerable West End.

 Electric power failed in Galveston around 7:45 p.m.
 CDT.